-Registration is now open for the Evergreen Turkey Trot.
+Registration is now open for the ECho 8th Annual Turkey Trot.
+It's a 3 mile run around Evergreen Lake.
 Fees are $10 for ages 11 and under and $25 for ages 12 and older.
-More info to come on how to get credit.
+We will have a sign in sheet in the building where you pick up your race packet.
+Please remember to sign in that morning to get credit for the run.
 Link to race info and registration: http://evergreenchristianoutreach.org/2017-turkey-trot/

 The 100 Mile Club at Parmalee is our local implementation of the nationwide 100 Mile Club program.
 The mission of the 100 mile club is to improve the well-being of children at school through daily physical activity in a noncompetitive, supportive, and inclusive environment.
 The program provides an opportunity to run or walk 100 miles over the course of the school year.
 The 100 Mile Club is more than just a running club.
 It’s an opportunity for students to build self-esteem, develop camaraderie, and learn to be the very best they can be.
 Visit www.100mileclub.com to learn more.

 The 100 Mile Club is for all Parmalee students.
 Every classroom has a classroom chart with every student's name.
 Every Parmalee student will be offered an official 100 Mile Club® Challenge Accepted identification card.
 As miles are accumulated their progress is tracked on the classroom charts.
 The 100 Mile Club offers an incentive kit for $10.
 Students are encouraged to register for the incentive kit.
 When a registered participant reaches 25 miles, he/she will be presented with fantastic T-shirt that is designed to showcase his/her accomplishments!
 Additional prizes are awarded at 50 and 75 miles.
 Upon reaching 100 miles, registered participants will receive a gold medal at the end of the school year.
 All participants will receive an end-of-year certificate that recognizes his/her efforts.